-The Compensation Committee of the Board of Directors of Schlumberger Limited (“Schlumberger,” and such board, the “Board,” and such committee, the “Committee”) shall consist of at least three Directors.
+The Compensation Committee (the “Committee”) of the Board of Directors (the “Board”) of Schlumberger Limited (“Schlumberger) shall consist of at least three directors.
 The members of the Committee and its Chair shall be appointed by the Board upon the recommendation of the Nominating and Governance Committee and may be removed by the Board at its discretion.
 All members of the Committee shall, in the Board’s judgment, meet the applicable independence requirements of the New York Stock Exchange (“NYSE”), and all other applicable laws and regulations.

 The Committee's Purpose

-The purposes of the Committee are to assist the Board in discharging its responsibilities with regard to executive compensation; periodically review nonexecutive Director compensation; oversee the general compensation philosophy, policy, and programs of Schlumberger; serve as the administrative Committee under Schlumberger’s stock plans and review and discuss with management the Company’s report to stockholders on executive compensation.
+The purposes of the Committee are to assist the Board in discharging its responsibilities with regard to executive compensation; periodically review nonexecutive director compensation; oversee the general compensation philosophy, policy, and programs of Schlumberger; serve as the administrative Committee under Schlumberger’s stock plans and review and discuss with management Schlumberger’s report to stockholders on executive compensation.

 Committee Authority and Responsibilities

-- annually review, approve, and oversee management’s implementation and maintenance of a robust and written performance evaluation process for Schlumberger’s executive officers.
+- annually review, approve, and oversee management’s implementation and maintenance of a robust performance evaluation process for Schlumberger’s executive officers.

 - annually review and approve the compensation structure for Schlumberger’s executive officers and to approve their compensation (other than that of the CEO), including base salary, annual cash incentive and long-term incentives.

 - select appropriate peer groups for purposes of assessing Schlumberger’s executive compensation.

 - review incentive compensation and equity-based plans, including, (i) at least annually, advise management and the Board on the design and structure of Schlumberger’s compensation and benefits programs and policies, and (ii) approve changes thereto, or recommend changes to the Board, as the Committee determines appropriate.